makandra/cloud_test/README.md

 The value can be a browser_caps configuration key (e.g. IE, chrome, my_ie_browser_config), and must be defined in the config file.

-Additionally you need to require 'cloud_test' and set the capybara driver as follows:
+Additionally you need to require 'cloud_test' and set the capybara driver in the features/support/env.rb file as follows:

 NOTE: cloud_test registers a Capybara driver named ':cloudtest'

     require 'cloud_test'